zhiruozzr/zhiruozzr.github.io/_pages/about.md

 </div>

 <p style="font-size:0.9rem;color:#777;margin-top:8px;text-align:center;">
-  Tip: click inside the box once, then use <code>Space</code> to play ✨
+  🍵 Tip: landing on a coffee bonus means you probably need a refill.
+  If the posterior refuses to move, at least you did.
 </p>

 <script src="/assets/js/game.js"></script>